anavilohia/Innov8/README.md

 ```

 ### Setup
-If you want to set up an example database for the first time or want to reset it, run and terminate after you see the message "System setup completed":
+If you want to optionally set up an example database for the first time or want to reset it, run the following command:
 ```
 mvn spring-boot:run -Dspring-boot.run.arguments="setup"
 ```
+This will set up an example database for client ID: demoClientId.

 If you want to enable GCS during setup:
 ```
 mvn spring-boot:run -Dspring-boot.run.arguments="setup --useGCS"